"Who am I then? Nothing...? I'm just a story?"

 to them, in giving them a chance to die without ever encountering him.

 The Doctor returns for Joan.
 She's horrified to see him, even though he tells her that John is part of him now, somewhere deep inside him.
 He invites her to the TARDIS, and asks her if she wants to give him a proper chance for what he really is, starting their relationship again from a blank slate.
-She refuses.
+She refuses, both disgusted and heartbroken at his antics.
 Decades into the future, Martha and the Doctor visit Timothy, now a war veteran, and give him some closure.Not much later

 , the Gallifreyan technique to hide in human form will become important again...